neelamdwivedi-da/damlfinancetraining/Module3/CreatingAccounts.md

 When a potential account owner wants to create an account with a custodian, it sends a request to the custodian.
 The custodian may accept or reject the requet.
 This approachis based on Propose-Accept pattern.

 If the custodian accepts the request then an account is created using the **AccountFactory**.
 The Account Factory creates an account and returns an **AccountKey** to the owner.
-This is athe application of Factory pattern.
+You can see the Factory pattern being applied here.

-If the request is either declined by the custodian or withdrawn by the owner, then no action takes happens.
+If the request is either declined by the custodian or withdrawn by the owner, then no action is taken.

 For this logic, we will create a module called CreateAccount with one template called Request in it.